The application window for 2019 has closed. Check back January 2020 for the next application.

 Connecting the Americas Scholars Program: From Durham, North Carolina to Guanajuato, Mexico

-A Professional Development Program for Durham Public School Teachers
+A Professional Development Program for Durham Public Schools Teachers

-Presented by the Duke Office of Durham & Regional Affairs and the UNC-Duke Consortium in Latin American and Caribbean Studies.
-Sponsored by the Duke Office of Global Affairs and Hanscom Endowment, the Duke Office of the President, and the U.S. Department of Education
+Presented by the Duke Office of Durham Affairs and the UNC-Duke Consortium in Latin American and Caribbean Studies, and sponsored by the Duke Office of Global Affairs, the Hanscom Endowment, the Duke Office of the President, and the U.S. Department of Education.

-In 2018, DARA’s Visions coordinator is teaming up with the UNC-Duke Consortium in Latin American and Caribbean Studies to offer a new focus on bringing Latin American curriculum to K-12 classrooms.
+The Office of Durham Affairs and the UNC-Duke Consortium in Latin American and Caribbean Studies are partnering to offer a new focus on bringing Latin American curriculum to K-12 classrooms.
 In this joint endeavor, called “Connecting the Americas,” teachers work with a curriculum development specialist to design new classroom content based on learning and experiences gained through interactive workshops and a travel-study tour to Guanajuato, Mexico.
 Teachers will create and disseminate new curriculum based on their research and exploration of topics, such as history, economy, art, immigration, etc., that connect the United States and Latin America.

-– Prepare teachers to support immigrant students and students from immigrant families;
+– Prepare teachers to support students from Latin American immigrant families;

 – Create and disseminate curriculum materials related to Latin American communities and immigration;